-* Common techniques and patterns for data processing such as partitioning,handling data skews on partitioning, reducing data shuffles.
+* Common techniques and patterns for data processing such as partitioning, predicate pushdown, sort by partition, maintaining size of shuffle blocks, window function

-* Optimizing the code to improve concurrency by leveraging all the cores and memory available in the cluster.
+* Leveraging all cores and memory available in the cluster to improve concurrency.

 - Common Distributed processing frameworks - Map Reduce, Apache Spark (Start with Pyspark if you are already comfortable with Python)